 The diamond changed hands many times due to conflicts and wars.
-Still, then, in 1849, as the British Empire raised its bloodthirsty head, the empire signed a treaty that would see this diamond become the property of the Empire.
+Still, then, in 1849, as the British Empire raised its bloodthirsty head, the empire signed a treaty that would see this diamond become the property of the empire.
 But, unfortunately, it was signed by a king who was only 10 years old who gave up his sovereignty in the process.

-When it came back to England, Queen Victoria put it under her possession and displayed it to the public.
+When it came back to England, Queen Victoria, put it under her possession and displayed it to the public.
 The public was a little underwhelmed and just saw it as “a piece of glass.”
 After that, the diamond was cut and polished, losing over 80 carats, and is now part of the crown jewels.

 With this diamond, India, Pakistan, and even the Taliban (if you can believe it) have demanded it to be returned to no avail.

 Well, that’s both a systemic and cultural issue.
 Systemically, there are laws written that make it illegal to return these.
 That’s how deep this is.
-The British Museum Act 1963 prohibits the British Museum from “permanently disposing of its holdings, except in rare circumstances.”
+For example, the British Museum Act 1963 prohibits the British Museum from “permanently disposing of its holdings, except in rare circumstances.”